Punahou School: Case Middle School

-Before plans were made for a new middle school complex, America Online founder and alumnus Steve Case ('76) donated $10 million.
+Before plans were made for a new middle school complex, America Online founder and alumnus Steve Case (1976) donated $10 million.
 This led to construction of a new middle school for grades six through eight, Case Middle School, named for Case's parents.
 The project earned a Leadership in Energy and Environmental Design Gold certification and a Project of the Year award in Hawaiian Electric Company's Energy Efficiency Awards.

-Sensors shut off air conditioners if windows are opened to let in the breeze; the buildings are designed to make full use of the tradewinds, with the help of the Venturi effect.
-There are also sensors in place that turn the lights on or off depending on whether motion is detected, and dim the lights on sunny days and brighten them on cloudy ones.
-Air conditioning is provided by three ice-making plants, one for each grade level's section.
-The units freeze and accumulate ice at night when electricity is cheaper, and allow the ice to melt during the day to cool the air.

 Case Middle School consists of nine buildings with a total cost of roughly $50 million, made possible solely through donations.

 Omidyar K-1 Neighborhood

 In late 2010 a new five-building indoor/outdoor section of campus opened for Punahou's youngest students.
 It was constructed and operated with sustainable living as a principal goal, and the curriculum has a focus on sustainability.
 With solar energy, efficient landscaping, rain catchment and ecofriendly materials, the complex received a platinum rating from the U.S. Green Building Council.

 Teachers are encouraged to personalize their classroom spaces, and each of the 12 rooms has its own outdoor area that is one-third the size of the interior space to which it is attached.

 The total cost was $26 million.
 Individual buildings are named the Mountain House, Forest House, and City House, and historic Wilcox Hall retains its traditional name.
-Board of Trustees member and eBay founder Pierre Omidyar ('84) donated $6 million to the project.
+Board of Trustees member and eBay founder Pierre Omidyar (1984) donated $6 million to the project.